vivekraj2002/Ansible-/README.md

 Ansible works against multiple managed hosts in your infrastructure at the same time, using a list or group of lists is known as the inventory.

-Once an inventory is defined, you use patterns to select the hosts or groups you want to run against to Ansible.
+Once an inventory is defined, We use patterns to select the hosts or groups We want to run against to Ansible.

 The default location for inventory is a file called /etc/ansible/hosts.
-You can also specify a different inventory file at the command line using the -i <path> option.
-You can pull the inventory file from dynamic or cloud sources or different formats (YAML, ini).
+We can also specify a different inventory file at the command line using the -i <path> option.
+We can pull the inventory file from dynamic or cloud sources or different formats (YAML, ini).
 Ansible has inventory plugins to make it flexible and customize.

 ### Hosts and group